ome/omero-documentation/omero/sysadmins/websockets.rst

 OMERO 5.5.0 includes experimental support for websocket connections.
-This allows clients to connect to OMERO.server over HTTP/S using the Ice protocol (note this is not the same as the :doc:`OMERO.web or JSON APIs <../developers/json-api>`).
+This allows clients to connect to OMERO.server over HTTP/S using the Ice protocol (note: this is not the same as the :doc:`OMERO.web or JSON APIs <../developers/json-api>`).